OC Beckman Legacy Award

-The Arnold and Mabel Beckman Foundation announces the second annual OC Beckman Legacy Award, a college scholarship competition with awards up to $16,000.
+The Arnold and Mabel Beckman Foundation announces the OC Beckman Legacy Award, a college scholarship competition with awards up to $16,000.

-Participating students will work with a science teacher mentor during virtual lab hours to complete a project build (initial materials provided by the Foundation).
+Participating students will work with a science teacher mentor during lab hours to complete a project build (initial materials provided by the Foundation).
 Inspired by the revolutionary tools of Dr. Arnold O. Beckman, students will perform experiments, create their own innovative experiment, report on experiment findings, and answer essay-style questions.
 Submitted projects will be evaluated by the Foundation using a panel of outside experts to select the award winners.

 High School must be invited by the Arnold and Mabel Beckman Foundation

 - Students must have cumulative unweighted GPA of 3.5 or higher

 - Students must be a United States citizen or permanent resident.